-- Sustainable agricultural practices lead to less land conversion and increased food security - Sustainable alternatives to current wood energy practices are adopted - Forestry sector and protected areas institutions and stakeholders have the capacity and the legal framework to promote, monitor and enforce sustainable management of forests - Future infrastructure and mining projects minimize their overall footprint on forests - Land use planning decisions ensure a balanced representation of sectoral interests and keep forests standing, and better tenure security does not incentivize forest loss by individuals, communities or companies - Population growth and migration to forests and forest fronts are slowed down - Better inter-ministerial coordination and governance resulting in a permitting, enforcement and fiscal regime of economic activities that do not push economic actors to forest conversion and illegal activities; and a business climate favourable to forest-friendly investments
+- Sustainable agricultural practices lead to less land conversion and increased food security. - Sustainable alternatives to current wood energy practices are adopted. - Forestry sector and protected areas institutions and stakeholders have the capacity and the legal framework to promote, monitor and enforce sustainable management of forests. - Future infrastructure and mining projects minimize their overall footprint on forests. - Land use planning decisions ensure a balanced representation of sectoral interests and keep forests standing, and better tenure security does not incentivize forest loss by individuals, communities or companies. - Population growth and migration to forests and forest fronts are slowed down.